-Since we live in the wonderful age of vacuum sealers and inexpensive storage containers I suggest that after your hardtack is cooled off and set up solid, you vacuum seal it with an oxygen absorber.
-Store it in a plastic tote with a tight lid and it will stay good indefinitely.
+Since we live in the wonderful age of vacuum sealers and inexpensive storage containers, I suggest that you vacuum seal it with an oxygen absorber after your hardtack is cooled off and set up solid.
+Store it in a plastic tote with a tight lid, and it will stay good indefinitely.

 During the Civil War, hardtack was commonly infested with weevils and sometimes became wormy.

 This is because although it kept well, soldiers did not have good storage.
 Crates of hardtack were exposed to moisture and insects quite often.

 During that terrible war, they often ate it anyway because that was all they had.

 How much hardtack should I put back?

-There is something to be said for putting back far more than you need because this will allow you to have some inexpensive extra food to trade and allow you to have some on hand in case you get people showing up at your door asking for help.
+There is something to be said for putting back far more than you need because this will allow you to have some inexpensive extra food to trade and have some on hand in case you get people showing up at your door asking for help.

-There are very few producers of hardtack in the United States but you can also get something called Pilot Crackers that are basically the same thing.
+There are very few producers of hardtack in the United States, but you can also get something called Pilot Crackers, basically the same thing.
 It is not cheap to buy either of these, so making your own will offer better nutrition at a lower cost.